Open-Technology-Foundation/bash_docstring/README.md

     commands #docstring processing stops when commands start.
     ...

-All #\!hashbangs, \#shellchecks, blank lines and non-docstring comments are ignored while processing the docstring.
+All hashbangs, shellchecks, blank lines and non-docstring comments are ignored while processing the docstring.
 Docstring processing stops with the first command.